 With IaaS, you are responsible to install and maintain an OS on top of the basic infrastructure.
 After installing an OS, you can install the applications and services required on that OS once again.

 To sum it up succinctly, IaaS is the base on which other technologies like SaaS and other cloud services are built upon.
+Here are a few IaaS examples.

-Examples of IaaS: Azure stack, Rackspace, Google Compute Engine
+Azure stack, Rackspace, Google Compute Engine

-Analogy for understanding IaaS:
+Analogy for understanding IaaS

 Consider an example of building a hotel.
 IaaS would be like getting a hotel site with the building foundation built out, roads and utilities to the site in working condition, and all building materials (steel, beams, columns, cement, doors, windows, elevators, doors, pipes, electrical cables) laid out in silos to purchase and implement in construction.
 This material is made available to you at a price.
 You can use specialized labor to build a hotel.